 In 2019, we first published this article discussing athlete mental health.
 Since then, we have created the Whole Being Athlete program to be better advocates in the athlete mental health space and amplify the voices of athletes who are shattering the stigma of silence.
 The conversation around athlete mental health has continued, with even more passion, since this article was first published, and we are proud of the work that we’ve accomplished in this space since then.

-Approximately 46.6 million people are living with mental illness in the US.
+In 2019, approximately 46.6 million people were living with mental illness in the US.
 That’s 1 in 5 adults who will be living with a mental health condition at some point in their lives.
 Many manage symptoms with therapy, medication, eating a healthy diet or exercise.
 Research has shown that the benefits of exercise can boost moods and improve overall mental health.
 By moving our bodies we can increase our endorphins and enkephalins, two of the bodies naturally producing hormones that make us feel better.
 It also allows us time to concentrate on ourselves instead of our busy lives, a much needed break many of us.

 However, playing sports does not make athletes immune to mental health challenges.
 With pressures to perform in the game, as well as in the rest of their public lives, being an athlete can be incredibly challenging for a person’s mental health.
 Student-athletes have additional pressures to maintain their classwork and grades on top of practice and games.
 When athletes get hurt, they receive time to heal, but what about when those injuries are invisible?